YsoSirius/windfarmGA/README.md

 ```

 # Description
-The genetic algorithm is designed to optimize small wind farms.
+The genetic algorithm is used to optimize small wind farms of any shape.
-The algorithm works with a fixed amount of turbines, a fixed
+It requires a predefined number of turbines, a uniform rotor radius and
-rotor radius and a mean wind speed value for every incoming wind direction.
+an average wind speed per wind direction.
 If required it can include a terrain effect model, which downloads an
-'SRTM' elevation model automatically and loads a Corine Land Cover raster,
+'SRTM' elevation model a 'Corine Land Cover' raster automatically.
-which has to be downloaded previously.

 To start an optimization, either the function 'windfarmGA' or 'genAlgo' can
 be used.
 The function 'windfarmGA' checks the user inputs interactively and then